RonPagliuca/mod/README.md

 ## Overview

 Pants Mod is a plugin for SPTarkov, a single-player mod for Escape From Tarkov.
 This mod enhances the gameplay experience by adding dynamic enemy markers on the screen, which display the role of AI enemies.
-The markers adjust their size and transparency based on the distance from the player, providing a clear and informative visual aid during gameplay.
+The markers adjust their color, size and transparency based on the distance from the player, providing a clear and informative visual aid during gameplay.

 ## Features

 - **Dynamic Enemy Markers**: Displays markers for AI enemies on the screen.
 - **Distance-Based Scaling**: Marker size adjusts based on the distance to the enemy.
-- **Distance-Based Transparency**: Marker transparency adjusts based on the distance to the enemy.
+- **Distance-Based Transparency and Color**: Marker transparency adjusts based on the distance to the enemy.
-- **Role Display**: Shows the role of the enemy (e.g., Scav, Raider) on the marker.
+- **Stats Display**: Shows the role of the enemy (e.g., Scav, Raider), distance, hp, and level on the marker.
-- **Auto-Scaling Text**: Text size adjusts to fit within the marker without wrapping.
+- **Toggle Effect**: Using ctrl-shift-m turn toggle markers off and on.

 ## Installation